phi-ncu/phi-ncu.github.io/_people/karolina_finc.md

 at the Nicolaus Copernicus University.
 In my research I want to understand how the network organization and dynamics shape our experience.
 I'm also passionate about human creativity, music, philosophy, nature, photography, dance, singing, and mathematics.
-I love to improvise in every domain of my life - from playing around with various instruments to combining seemingly distant concepts in science.
+I love to improvise in every domain of my life - from playing around with various musical instruments to combining seemingly distant concepts in science.